-- 3. Seventh and eighth grade students must attain district standards in all academic areas to be promoted to the next grade.
-Students who fail two core academic subjects for the year may be retained in grade. - 4.
-Seventh and eighth grade students who do not attain district standards may be required to attend summer school. - 5.
+- 1. Seventh and eighth grade students must attain district standards in all academic areas to be promoted to the next grade.
+Students who fail two core academic subjects for the year may be retained in grade. - 2.
+Seventh and eighth grade students who do not attain district standards may be required to attend summer school. - 3.
 Students must maintain a satisfactory record of citizenship and behavior.
-Students who do not maintain a C average or do not follow the code of conduct may be not be eligible to participate in yearend activities including community outings, community days, 8th grade field days, the 8th grade dance, and the graduation ceremony. - Special education students' graduation requirements will be determined by individual education programs. - 7.
+Students who do not maintain a C average or do not follow the code of conduct may not be eligible to participate in year-end activities including community outings, community days, 8th grade field days, the 8th grade dance, and the graduation ceremony. - 4.
+Special education students' graduation requirements will be determined by individual education programs. - 5.
 Participation in the 8th grade graduation activities is a privilege.
 Students may be excluded from participating in these activities by school administration based on their academic and/or disciplinary record.
-Eighth graders who owe textbooks, textbook fines, athletic uniforms, money to the school food service, or elevator keys to the Health Office will not be issued their caps and gowns or graduation tickets until all accounts have been resolved. - 8.
-Students must meet district attendance requirements.
+Eighth graders who owe textbooks, textbook/Chromebook fines, athletic uniforms, money to the school food service, or elevator keys to the Health Office will not be issued their caps and gowns or graduation tickets until all accounts have been resolved. - Students must meet district attendance requirements.
 Students who exceed 30 absences from any core academic class will be ineligible to participate in year-end activities including community outings, community days, 8th grade field days, the 8th grade dance, and the graduation ceremony.

-Parents and students will be notified at appropriate intervals in order that they may take corrective actions.
+Parents and students will be notified at appropriate intervals to allow opportunity for corrective actions.